-Incomplete Reports
+Incomplete Reports - F.S.
+106.07(2)(b)1 governs that "Any report that is deemed to be incomplete by the officer with whom the candidate qualifies shall be accepted on a conditional basis."
+As such, you are required to check the report for completeness and accuracy.
+You do not, however, have to verify names and address of contributors or expenditures.

-F.S.
-106.07(2)(b)1. governs that "Any report that is deemed to be incomplete by the officer with whom the candidate qualifies shall be accepted on a conditional basis.
-The campaign treasurer shall be notified by certified mail or by another method using a common carrier that provides a proof of delivery of the notice as to why the report is incomplete and within 7 days after receipt of such notice must file an addendum to the report providing all information necessary to complete the report in compliance with this section.
+This Statutes goes on to say "The campaign treasurer shall be notified by certified mail or by another method using a common carrier that provides a proof of delivery of the notice as to why the report is incomplete and within 7 days after receipt of such notice must file an addendum to the report providing all information necessary to complete the report in compliance with this section.
 Failure to file a complete report after such notice constitutes a violation of this chapter."